afree22/MachineLearningAlgorithms/README.md

 # MachineLearningAlgorithms

-Project 1 = classes for reading in the data file establishing the attributes and the examples Project 2 = Naive Bayes and k-Nearest Neighbors classifiers
+Project 1 = classes for reading in the data file establishing the attributes and the examples<br />
+Project 2 = Naive Bayes and k-Nearest Neighbors classifiers <br />